 Health Information Privacy

-FAQs in Connection with Screening, Testing, and Contact Tracing
+FAQs in Connection with Testing and Contact Tracing

-BU’s COVID-19 Screening, Testing, and Contact Tracing program for the BU community is administered by Student Health Services (SHS), BU Occupational Health Center (BUOHC), and the BU Clinical Testing Laboratory (the Clinical Laboratory).
-It is important for each member of the BU community who is returning to campus to understand how your health information is protected and the circumstances under which either SHS, BUOHC, or the Clinical Laboratory may disclose any of your health information.
+BU’s COVID-19 testing for employees is administered by BU Occupational Health Center (BUOHC), and the BU Clinical Testing Laboratory (the Clinical Laboratory).
+It is important for each member of the on-campus BU community to understand how your health information is protected and the circumstances under which either BUOHC, or the Clinical Laboratory may disclose any of your health information.

-Your health information, including your responses to the COVID-19 Symptom Screens and the results of your COVID-19 testing, is confidential health information at SHS, BUOHC, and the Clinical Laboratory.
+Your health information, including the results of your COVID-19 testing, is confidential health information at BUOHC and the Clinical Laboratory.

-However, because COVID-19 is a highly contagious disease and we are operating in the context of a public health emergency, we are required to share certain information with government public health agencies such as the Massachusetts Department of Public Health (MA DPH).
+However, because COVID-19 is a contagious disease, we are required to share certain information with government public health agencies, such as the Massachusetts Department of Public Health (MDPH).
 We may also share your health information with individuals within the BU community on a need-to-know basis.
-We will update the FAQs as new information becomes available.

 Privacy & Security of Health Information